-and for the relative $ L^1 $-approximation error associated to $ \mathcal{P} $, the uncorrected sample standard deviation of the relative approximation error associated to $ \mathcal{P} $, and the average runtime in seconds needed for calculating one realisation of $ \mathcal{P} $ for $ d \in \{ 3, 20, 100 \} $.
-The approximative calculations of the mean of $ \mathcal{P} $, of the standard deviation of $ \mathcal{P} $, and of the relative $ L^1 $-approximation error associated to $ \mathcal{P} $, the computations of the uncorrected sample standard deviation of the relative approximation error associated to $ \mathcal{P} $ as well as the computations of the average runtime for calculating one realisation of $ \mathcal{P} $ in Table~\ref{tab:example_GA_call2} each are based on $10$ independent realisations of $ \mathcal{P} $, which have been obtained from an implementation in {\sc Python}.
-Furthermore, in the approximative calculations of the relative approximation error associated to $ \mathcal{P} $ the exact value of the price~\eqref{eq:exact_GA_call2} has been replaced by the number~\eqref{eq:american_GA_call2} (cf.\ Proposition~\ref{prop:dim_reduction}), which has been approximatively calculated using the binomial tree method on M.~Smirnov's website~\cite{SmirnovWebsite} with $ 20 \, 000 $ nodes.
-Note that~\eqref{eq:american_GA_call2} corresponds to the price of an American call option on a single stock in the Black--Scholes model with initial stock price $ \tilde{\xi} $, interest rate $ r $, dividend rate $ \tilde{\delta} $, volatility $ \tilde{\beta} $, strike price $ K $, and maturity $ T $.
+and of the relative $ L^1 $-approximation error associated with $ \mathcal{P} $, the uncorrected sample standard deviation of the relative approximation error associated with $ \mathcal{P} $, and the average runtime in seconds needed for calculating one realisation of $ \mathcal{P} $ for $ d \in \{ 3, 20, 100, 200 \} $ in Table~\ref{tab:example_GA_call2}.
+The approximative calculations of the mean of $ \mathcal{P} $, of the standard deviation of $ \mathcal{P} $, and of the relative $ L^1 $-approximation error associated with $ \mathcal{P} $, the computations of the uncorrected sample standard deviation of the relative approximation error associated with $ \mathcal{P} $ as well as the computations of the average runtime for calculating one realisation of $ \mathcal{P} $ in Table~\ref{tab:example_GA_call2} each are based on $10$ independent realisations of $ \mathcal{P} $, which were obtained from an implementation in {\sc Python}.
+Furthermore, in the approximative calculations of the relative approximation error associated with $ \mathcal{P} $, the exact value of the price~\eqref{eq:exact_GA_call2} was replaced by the number~\eqref{eq:american_GA_call2} (cf.\ Proposition~\ref{prop:dim_reduction}), which was approximatively calculated using the binomial tree method on Smirnov's website~\cite{SmirnovWebsite} with 20,000 nodes.
+Note that~\eqref{eq:american_GA_call2} corresponds to the price of an American call option on a single stock in the Black--Scholes model with initial stock price $ \tilde{\xi} $, interest rate $ r $, dividend yield $ \tilde{\delta} $, volatility $ \tilde{\beta} $, strike price $ K $, and maturity $ T $.

-\paragraph{Another American geometric average call-type example} In this subsection we test the algorithm in Framework~\ref{algo:general} on the example of pricing an American geometric average call-type option on up to 400 distinguishable stocks in the Black--Scholes model.
+\paragraph{Another American geometric average call-type example} In this subsection, we test the algorithm of Framework~\ref{algo:general} on the example of pricing an American geometric average call-type option on up to 400 distinguishable stocks in the Black--Scholes model.

 Assume Framework~\ref{algo:examples-setting}, assume that $ d \in \{ 40, 80, 120, \ldots \} $, let $ \beta = ( \beta_1, \ldots, \beta_d ) \in \R^d $, $ \alpha_1, \ldots, \alpha_d \in \R $, $ r, \tilde{\beta} \in ( 0, \infty ) $, $ K = 95 $, $ \tilde{\xi} = 100 $ satisfy for all $ i \in \{ 1, \ldots, d \} $ that $ \beta_i = \frac{0.4 \, i}{d} $, $ \alpha_i = \min \{ 0.01 \, [ ( i - 1 ) \bmod 40 ], 0.4 - 0.01 \, [ ( i - 1 ) \bmod 40 ] \} $, $ r = \frac{1}{d} \sum_{i=1}^{d} \alpha_i - \frac{d-1}{2 d^2} \| \beta \|_{ \R^d }^2 = 0.1 - \frac{0.08}{d^2} ( d - 1 ) \bigl( \frac{d}{3} + \frac{1}{2} + \frac{1}{6 d} \bigr) $, and $ \tilde{\beta} = \tfrac{1}{d} \| \beta \|_{ \R^d } = \frac{0.4}{d} \bigl( \frac{d}{3} + \frac{1}{2} + \frac{1}{6 d} \bigr)^{ \nicefrac{1}{2} } $, let $ Y \colon [0,T] \times \Omega \to \R $ be an $ \mathscr{F} $-adapted stochastic process with continuous sample paths which satisfies that for all $ t \in [ 0, T ] $ it holds $ \P $-a.s.\ that